-All students are expected to attend school remotely from home through Canvas, the District Learning Management System, with daily virtual contact with teacher(s), in accordance with the SAISD 2020-21 Academic and Instructional Continuity Plan.
-Remote learning at home will be equal to the work students receive over a normal school year in all content areas, with an emphasis on reading and math, and socio-emotional learning (SEL).
+Most students are recommended to attend school remotely from home through Canvas, the District's learning management system (LMS), with daily virtual contact with teacher(s), in accordance with the SAISD 2020-21 Academic and Instructional Continuity Plan.
+In-person and remote learning at home will be equal to the work students receive over a normal school year in all content areas, with an emphasis on reading and math, and socio-emotional learning (SEL).
 Students will be engaged in direct content work that is equivalent to the normal school year.
 For all students, the measurement frequency is daily.
 Students learning remotely from home must be engaged in learning demonstrated by either of the following: